OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 It can also well be that the desired hardware / safety architecture can affect which development process is used.
 Hypervisor-based?
 AMP or SMP?
 Separate single-processor chip?

 For this e-mail, I've extracted the communities layer from the diagramme and refined the concept of user-developers.
 It's conceivable that we could identify or organize a safety community that manages the safety-related issues and Linux features.
-There are other user-developer communities as well: the Android community (take a look at what Google has done for the Kernel), the security community (take a look at what Google, again, DARPA?
-(SELinux), seccomp or grsecuity have done), the container community(Docker, lxc/lxd, etc.).
+There are other user-developer communities as well:
+- The Android community (take a look at what Google has done for the Kernel),
+- The security community (take a look at [Google again, DARPA?
+(SELinux), seccomp or grsecuity] have done),
+- The container community(Docker, lxc/lxd, etc.).

 Each of these communities contribute subsystem architectures / designs to the Kernel.
 The user-developer / developer split seems to make sense.
 That being said, getting intermediate work products, like design documentation for integration testing might be incredibly difficult.

 <img src="assets/graphics/LinuxCommunities.svg" alt="Linux Communities" class="svgImg">